Semrush helps you:

 And because of that, this study has picked up significantly fewer links than we did:

-(Note: Even though the SEMRush results are only available as a downloadable PDF, 700 sites have linked the sign up page.
+Note: Even though the Semrush results are only available as a downloadable PDF, over 1000 sites have linked the sign up page.
 Which is A LOT.
 This goes to show how powerful original data can be)

 If your #1 goal with your study is to build your email list, this approach might make sense.
 But when it comes to building links, you definitely want to publish everything in a blog post.